 Free or paid?

-Like I said, there isn’t a free option of this tool available, but it’s very affordable and an excellent value for money.
+As I said, there isn’t a free option for this tool available, but it’s very affordable and an excellent value for money.
 You can get free credits to get started with KE below.

-To use the tool, you have to install chrome or Firefox extension.
+To use the tool, you have to install Chrome or Firefox extensions.
 Find how to do that here.
-When you turn on the tool, it’ll automatically pull data every time you type something in Google search box.
+When you turn on the tool, it’ll automatically pull data every time you type something in the Google search box.

 3. Mangools- KW Finder (paid) – SEO reserach

 When you have a website, you’ll want to bring traffic to your website.
 And there are three ways to do that: